davidjamesevans/Portfolio/README.md

 ![Theatres of Cross, Ben Ingham](https://imgur.com/uvRR589.png)

-I accompanied photographer Ben Ingham to France and Belgium, where we visited some of cyclocross's most storied and celebrated courses.
+I accompanied photographer Ben Ingham to art direct the Continental sections of Rapha's Theatres of Cross feature.
+We visited some of cyclocross's most storied and celebrated courses.
 The resulting exhibiton was shown at Rapha Clubhouses around the world.

 ## Some other places my work has appeared